Week 17 NFL Power Rankings: Non-quarterback MVPs for all 32 teams

 Week 16 ranking: 32

 Non-QB MVP: There are the obvious choices: Larry Fitzgerald, Patrick Peterson, Chandler Jones, even David Johnson.
 But the Cardinals' non-QB MVP is punter Andy Lee.
 Without Lee, who knows where the Cardinals would be?
 (Hint: Probably not much worse than 3-12, but it's possible.)
-Lee has been the Cards' lone saving grace this season with his ability to flip the field and put the defense in a position the offense couldn't: To work with a long field behind them.
+Lee has been the Cards' lone saving grace this season with his ability to flip the field and put the defense in a position the offense couldn't: To work with a long field behind it.
 Lee ranks first in punts, punting yards and net punting yards.
 He has six touchbacks, 27 punts inside the 20, 11 punts inside the 10 and one inside the 5. -- Josh Weinfuss